 Google Analytics needs no introduction.
 Not surprisingly, it is the biggest provider of website analytics in the world.

 Even better, it’s free.

-Google Analytics can show you where you contacts are coming from [search, social, referral, direct].
-It can show you how they moving between various pages on your site.
-It can give you demographics on your visitors like where they are located.
+Google Analytics can show you where your contacts originate from (search, social, referral, direct, etc.).
+It can show you how they move between various pages on your site, and it can give you demographics on your visitors, like where they’re located.

-After gathered those contacts, how are you going manage them?
-How do you figure out how to turn them into leads, MQLs, SQLs, and customers?
-You need a tool to manage your contacts.
+After gathering all your contacts, how are you going to manage them?
+How do you figure out how to turn them into qualified leads and customers?
+You need a tool to keep them all organized.

 Even if you’re not leveraging HubSpot’s inbound growth suite (marketing, sales, and service hubs), you can use HubSpot’s free customer relationship management (CRM) tool.
 For being free, it offers a lot of features and capabilities that are essential to starting an inbound program.

 Its clean, visual dashboard allows you to organize and manage contacts in real time and view data to help strategize next steps.
 You can have an unlimited number of users and data, with up to 1 million contacts.
 Other features include live chat, meeting scheduling, email tracking and notifications, form tools, and more.
 What’s great is that when you’re ready to move up to HubSpot’s Marketing Hub Pro, the integration will be seamless.

 In an ideal world, your marketing team wouldn’t have to learn how to use several different platforms and figure out how to navigate various dashboards.
 Ideally, your organization has the capability to invest in a single platform from the onset.
 In the long run, it will save time and likely money, and produce faster results and ROI.